BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 	return newTuple
 ~~~

-`Take a screenshot of your natural join function, if you used helper functions take additional screenshots of each function.
+`Take a screenshot of your completed natural join function, if you used helper functions take additional screenshots of each function.
 These are the only screenshots required for the lab.`

 ---
 ### Test Case